bkestelman/testy/README.md

 ```
 // in mytests.js
 import { testy, describe, test, expect } from 'http://192.81.214.140:8080/testy.js'

+// if the server is down or you just prefer to setup locally, download testy.js from this repo and import from a local path
 ```
 Add testy and your tests file to your html
 ```